eth-brownie/brownie/docs/api.rst

 .. py:classmethod:: TransactionReceipt.info()

-    Provides verbose information about the transaction, including event logs and the error string if a transaction reverts.
+    Displays verbose information about the transaction, including event logs and the error string if a transaction reverts.

     ::